Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: : Theoretical Analysis and System Implementations

 We now prove the main theorem which states that, under some standard assumptions that are often used in the literature~\cite{bottou2018optimization,liu2021distributed}, the convergence rate of \algname algorithm is $O(1/\sqrt{T})$ for non-convex objectives, same as vanilla SGD.

 \paragraph{Assumptions.} We make several assumptions on the networks and the quantization.
-It is important to note is that we put no restrictions on either the message error $\delta_\xi$, nor the gradient error $\Delta_\xi$.
+It is important to note is that we put no restrictions on either the message error $\delta_\xi$, nor the gradient error $\Delta_\xi$. \begin{itemize}[leftmargin=*] \item \textbf{(A1: Lipschitz assumptions)} We assume that $\nabla f$, $\nabla (f\circ b)$ and $a$ are $L_{f}$, $L_{f\circ b}$-, and $\ell_a$-Lipschitz, respectively, recalling that a function $g$ is $L_g$-Lipschitz if